Non-small cell lung cancer

 Because smoking has been linked to lung cancer, patients may worry that they won’t get any support or assistance because they assume that people would believe that their actions caused the sickness.
 The majority of smokers do not go on to acquire lung cancer, and not everyone who is diagnosed with the disease smoked cigarettes.
 Anyone can get the illness lung cancer.
 In actuality, the majority of persons who develop lung cancer today have never smoked or had quit smoking years ago.

 Small cell lung cancer and non-small cell lung cancer are the two main subtypes of lung cancer (NSCLC).
 These two categories receive various treatments.
 This manual offers details on NSCLC.
 Visit a separate guide to learn more about small cell lung cancer.
-A detailed guide on lung neuroendocrine tumours is also available on this website.
+A detailed guide on lung neuroendocrine tumors is also available on this website.

-The tiny, bean-shaped organs known as lymph nodes aid in the defence against infection.
+The tiny, bean-shaped organs known as lymph nodes aid in the defense against infection.
 They can be found throughout the body, including in the lungs and the chest’s core.
-Lung cancer frequently spreads there first because of the natural direction of lymph flow out of the lungs, which is toward the centre of the chest.
+Lung cancer frequently spreads there first because of the natural direction of lymph flow out of the lungs, which is toward the center of the chest.
 Metastasis is the term used to describe the spread of a cancer cell into a lymph node or through the bloodstream to another section of the body.

 Types of NSCLC